 Option 2 – Overnight Stay at Rhodo Mansion

-Second option is to hire a Jeep (or take your four wheel drive vehicle) to “Rhodo Mansion”, another camp site of the state forest department.
+Second option is to hire a Jeep (or take your four wheel drive vehicle) to “Rhodo Mansion”, another camp site owned by the Kerala state forest department.
 It’s after the base camp.
 Rhodo Mansion is at a distance of around 28 kilometers from the Forest department’s office at Munnar hill station.